Rapture TV: 1997-2001

 A notable feature of the station during this time was its "Mouse Cam", broadcast as a time filler when the station was off-air.
 This featured some mice in a Habitrail-like setup, with shots changing between cameras.
 The station also featured one of the first SMS-based request shows during this era.
 A launch to ITV Digital was planned at this time, but never came to completion.

+Co-founder Debbie Mason quit the channel in late January 2000, to spend more time with her family.
+The channel started its seven-day schedule on 7 February 2000, nearly a month ahead of the initial March 2000 target.
+Richard Kilgarriff left the channel in March, starting a platform of his own instead.
+Shortly afterwards, the channel announced a one-off celebrity special of That Film Show presented by Neil Stuke.
+Hobbins Sides devised a new identity for the channel in 2000, being implemented from 1 May that year.
+On 24 July, the channel was made available full-time on Sky Digital.

+Rapture started facing difficulties in September 2000.
+On 27 September a meeting was being held at the now-defunct Rapture TV studio at Anglia's facilities, eyeing a massive cut of its staff, which before the crisis was estimated to be at 40.
+After the cuts were announced, Rapture greenlighted its first independent commission, Club Class and a co-production with Ministry of Sound to broadcast a concert held at the Millennium Dome.

+2001 shutdown, first relaunch

 The channel had never been profitable, and its average audiences were in the region of 100,000.
-UBM placed the channel on the market in 2001, was unable to find a buyer, and closed on 31 October 2001, with the loss of 46 jobs and debts estimated at £12 million, notably playing "Rapture" by iio as its final track over pictures of the station staff.
-During this time, it had refocused almost entirely on dance music, and was moved to EPG channel 458 in the music section.
+UBM placed the channel on the market in January 2001, but as it was unable to find a buyer, UBM announced in September that it would close the channel later in 2001, pending a consultation regarding the date of its closedown, with the loss of 46 jobs and debts estimated at £12 million, before closing down on 31 October, notably playing "Rapture" by iio as its final track over pictures of the station staff.
+During this time, it had refocused almost entirely on dance music, and had moved to the music section of the EPG.

-R.Muzik moved to Capital One the next day on 1st November 2001, when it was renamed Mixmag TV.
-The programme was now produced by Music Box, and later Sunset + Vine.

-In April 2002, the channels assets were bought by Edinburgh based independent production company Power TV, who had previously produced some shows for the channel.
-A temporary relaunch occurred - to EPG #232 - in June 2002, and lasted until August of the same year, when problems caused it to close again.
+In April 2002, the channel's assets were bought by Edinburgh based independent production company Power TV, who had previously produced some shows for the channel.
+A temporary relaunch occurred to Channel 232 in June 2002, and lasted until August of the same year, when problems caused it to close again.